plausible/docs/docs/integration-guides.md

 * [Glance for Plausible](https://testflight.apple.com/join/hG0MV7FC): A small app which lets you view your Plausible stats right on your iOS device.
 Built and maintained by Alexander Weiß.

+* [Numerics Dashboards for Plausible](https://cynapse.com/numerics-integrations/plausible-dashboards/): Track your Plausible KPIs with Numerics Dashboards on your iPhone, iPad, Mac, Apple TV and Apple Watch.

 * [iOS widget](https://gist.github.com/linuz90/ac969cdfe9bd92af0b306c43caee8d0c) to display the total visitors count for today and the live visitors count with Plausible and Scriptable.
 Built and maintained by [Fabrizio Rinaldi](https://gist.github.com/linuz90).

 * [Metrics iOS Widget](https://santiviquez.gumroad.com/l/xLrcq) by Santiago Víquez